brianhdk/integration-service/README.md

 ## How to Use Distributed Mutex

 By default Tasks can be executed in parallel, e.g. you can have multiple instances of the Integration Service running - thus executing the same Task at the same time (Azure WebJob scaled out as an example).
-Another example could be if you're using Hangfire it's definitely also possible that the same task can be executed at the same time.
+Another example could be if you're using Hangfire it's definitely also possible that the same task will be executed at the same time.

 Depending on your Task, it might not be optimal to have multiple instances running at the same time.